ui/stamps-api-docs/source/transaction_api.rst

 items                       Yes         List of :ref:`item objects <Item Object>`, but the subtotal/price is required, and must match original transaction value
 =========================== =========== =======================

-This API can also accept the same payload as :ref:`Adding a Transaction API <1.
-Adding a Transaction>`.
-Which can be utilized to add a transaction if the transaction does not exists.
+So it is possible to use Adding a Transaction API payload format for both the purpose of adding and updating transaction.

 Here's an example of how the API call might look like in JSON format: